Facts About Legal and Industry Requirements

 attention; learner fatigue and reduced capacity to absorb information often

 becomes a major problem in instructional situations spanning hours or days.
+A

-time, with high levels of interactivity.
-A learner simply stops when they
+levels of interactivity.
+A learner simply stops when they can no longer focus

-can no longer focus on the work, returning when they are fresh.
+on the work, returning when they are fresh.

 - Consistency of subject matter and learning experience: Online training

-delivers the same course content to every learner, and is not influenced by
+delivers the same course content to every learner, and is not influenced by the

-competing for the instructor's attention.
+the instructor's attention.

-- Content extension & customization: Employers with recurring need
+- Content extension & customization: Employers with recurring need for

-for training can easily customize a standard online course to cover
+training can easily customize a standard online course to cover

 company-specific policies, procedures, etc., assuring that such additional